openstack/skyline-console/docs/en/test/3-1-E2E-form-operation.md

 - `formTableNotSelectAll`
   - Click Select all checkbox of the selection type form cancel select all item
   - Parameter `formItemName`, which is the `name` value of `formItem` in the development code
-  - Take the Host Aggregates management instance without selecting the instance `test/e2e/integration/pages/compute/aggregate.spec.js` as an example
+  - Take the Host Aggregates management instance without selecting the instance as an example: `test/e2e/integration/pages/compute/aggregate.spec.js`

     ```javascript
     it('successfully manage host: no host', () => {